AAT Foundation Certificate in Accounting

 Students passing the course will be graded as a pass, merit or distinction.

 We will be offering Level 2 courses on Wednesdays between 5.00pm – 8.45pm.
-The course will start on Wednesday 11 September 2019 and finish on week beginning 29 June 2020.
+The course will start on Wednesday 9th September 2020 and finish the first week in July 2021.

 *Please do not buy books or pay the additional AAT registration and membership fees or assessment fees until you have started your course when your tutor will give full details.